 In the third quarter, total HPE revenue increased 4% year-over-year to $7 billion, which was also above the sequential outlook we have given.
 New orders exceeded our expectations, despite finally starting to decelerate the growth rates, bringing our quarterly exit backlog to another record level.
 That is significant, considering that for the previous four consecutive quarters, we have grown orders 20% or more year-over-year.
 We continue to see robust customer demand in the market and a high-quality, durable sales pipeline.

-Our HPE GreenLake customer base is growing, and our customers are working with their workloads and data.
+Our HPE GreenLake customer base is growing, and our customers are [voting] (ph) with their workloads and data.
 In Q3, we doubled HPE GreenLake new level of growth year-over-year, and our existing HPE GreenLake customers continue to renew and expand contracts with us.

 The HPE GreenLake platform has an exabyte of data under management and customers worldwide connect more than 2 million devices to it.
 The momentum is reflected on annualized revenue run rate up 28% and total as-a-service orders up 39% year-over-year, bringing our year-to-date orders growth to 86%.
 These indicators show enduring demand for our as-a-service solutions, even while supply constraints limited some installations.